TaoCheng-CS/Hash-Code-2020/README.md

 5. The obvious feature of problem e is that it can only ship at most 1/10 books.

 the global best answers of problem a and problem b are founded.
-As for problem d, the sum value of books is 5109000 which our result 5028010 is quite close to.
+As for problem d, the sum value of books is 5109000 which our result 5030545 is quite close to.

-Handful efforts paid to the problem D made me realise the problem is a set cover problem.
-I am going to use gene algorithm to solve this problem.
-Also, solving these problems is quite challenging for me.
-I have going through greedy algorithm and parameter tunning.
+## Story behind this
+I and a classmate in collage took participate in this competition.
+We got up in midnight and tried our best to solve problems.
+When I was coding, I realized that it may can be solved by greedy method.
+But my code capacity was quite poor and didn't make it.
+We finally got score of 18768231.
+I learned the importance of module thinking and the importance of coding ability.